dlepex/actorish4j/README.md

 Agents provide access to shared mutable state in async fashion.
 Agents behave like locks for async computations.
-The implementation is inspired by Elixir Agents and is rather trivial wrapper around the TaskQueue class.
+The implementation is rather trivial wrapper around the TaskQueue class.
+It is inspired by Elixir Agents, see https://hexdocs.pm/elixir/Agent.html

 #### github.jcext.ExactDateScheduler